 Click on the link below to take you to the section you'd like to read:

-Kinship is continuing to deliver a national training and support service for all kinship carers, funded by the Department for Education until March 2026 and with the possibility of extension until March 2027.
-This includes a series of online and in-person training and events designed to provide free advice, tips and practical tools for those who are new to kinship care and to those who have been kinship carers for years.
+Kinship is continuing to deliver a national training and support service for all kinship carers, funded by the Department for Education until at least March 2026.
+This includes a series of online and in-person training and events designed to provide free advice, tips and practical tools.
+The Department for Education also funds Kinship to deliver the national peer support service, offering kinship carers a way to meet other kinship carers, share experiences and build communities.

 In Stable Homes, Built on Love, the previous government committed to investing in the delivery of a national offer of support and training for all kinship carers.
 This followed a recommendation from the Independent Review of Children’s Social Care that all local authorities should develop peer support and training for all kinship carers.
 After a competitive tender process, Kinship was awarded a contract by the Department for Education to develop an information, training and support programme for all kinship carers in England from April 2024.